-Here is your chance to own the famous current issue Gurkha Knife of the legandary British Gurkhas ..
+Own the famous current (2019-2020) official issue Gurkha Knife of the legendary British Gurkhas

 It means British Standard Issue.
-The ones that is obtained through official open tender, well inspected and approved by army officers from BGN (British Gurkhas Nepal) for its usage.
-No sort of any stamping or engraving is done these days unlike the old ones.
+Its also called BAS (British Army Standard) sometimes.
+It is the one that is obtained through official open tender, well inspected, approved by army officers from BGN (British Gurkhas Nepal) and actually used by the soldier.

-After the official system of issuing 2 kukris for one soldier started from early 2000, all the models have been very identical except for little minor detail in shape, size and weight.
-This is probably due to the knife being 100% handmade.
+“BSI 2019-20 (Current Issue)” is the exact reproduced version of the original, in fact betterly and more strongly made by KHHI Nepal for public procurement.
+Both the kukris are pretty much the same as the last year’s having almost the same dimensions.
+After the official system of issuing 2 kukris for one soldier started in early 2000, all the models have been very identical except for little minor detail in shape, size and weight.
+This is majorly due to the knife being 100% handmade and supplied by various contractors each year.
 The history of these knives can be briefly studied in this LINK.

 FREE items >>